Murder of Brianna Ghey: Posthumous gender recognition

-Criticism of UK media
+Criticism of media

-Some UK media outlets were criticised for their reporting of Ghey's death.
+Some UK media outlets, including the Daily Express and The Times were criticised for their reporting of Ghey's death.
 The Trans Safety Network said that some UK media outlets were "publicly disrespecting" Ghey in their coverage of her death.
 Initial reporting by both BBC News and Sky News did not state that Ghey was transgender.
 The Times faced strong criticism after amending their original story by removing the word "girl" and including Ghey's deadname.
 The Times later amended their story again to remove the deadname and re-add the word "girl".

 The website The Mary Sue condemned what it described as the transphobic atmosphere of the British press and widespread transphobic reporting on the killing of Ghey.
+An article by NBC News on the killing commented that "the climate in the U.K. has grown increasingly hostile for trans people over the last few years", adding that "trans activists" had also accused UK media of inflaming anti-transgender sentiments in recent years.
 Senthorun Raj, a professor of human rights law, said "We all have a responsibility to challenge the insidious ways the media and politicians dehumanise trans people."
-Ash Sarkar, a journalist for Novara Media, said she "cannot fathom the callousness involved in making the editorial decision to violate her dignity in death."
-Labour MP for Warrington North Charlotte Nichols said that she would be lodging a complaint with The Times and the Independent Press Standards Organisation and that "there is absolutely no need whatsoever for anyone to publish her deadname when identifying her as trans in media coverage."
+Ash Sarkar, a journalist for Novara Media, said she could not understand the "editorial decision to violate her dignity in death".
+Labour MP for Warrington North Charlotte Nichols said that she would be lodging a complaint with The Times and the Independent Press Standards Organisation and that "there is absolutely no need whatsoever for anyone to publish her deadname when identifying her as trans in media coverage".

-A report by NBC News on the killing concluded that "the climate in the U.K. has grown increasingly hostile for trans people over the last few years", noting that the BBC had recently published the article "We're being pressured into sex by some trans women", which was accused of "[painting] all transgender women as sexual predators".
-American magazine Vogue connected the killing to online transphobia, writing that "there's a near-constant questioning of trans rights that reinforces the idea that trans men and women are trying to fool us, to trick us, that their deeply personal gender identity is an affront to the status quo and how we live."
+Sunak and Starmer's PMQ exchange

+At Prime Minister's Questions on 7 February 2024, answering an accusation of promise-breaking from Labour Party leader Keir Starmer, the prime minister, Rishi Sunak, itemised U-turns he said Starmer recently made, including on how to "define a woman".
+Starmer reacted by deriding Sunak for including that in his answer while Ghey's mother was "in this chamber".
+In response to Ghey's father's request for an apology, Sunak said it was Starmer's linking the comments to the murder that was "the worst of politics".

+Esther Ghey, who was not in the public gallery to hear Sunak's remark, later declined requests for comment adding that she was concentrating on "creating a lasting legacy" for her daughter.
+Both Sunak and Starmer were criticised.
+Sunak's response was called a joke by some media outlets, and was criticised by some opposition MPs and Conservatives.
+Starmer's response was criticised by minister for women and equalities, Kemi Badenoch, who said it showed Labour were "happy to weaponise" Ghey's murder.